Patricia O'Rourke

 The MLG aims to identify and address a real-world problem – that mothers and babies can miss one another when they first meet in that precious time post birth.
 A mounting body of evidence (Moore et al. 2017) shows that experiences in the first 1000 days, from conception until the end of the second year, impact all aspects of development and functioning over the life course – physical health and wellbeing, mental health, social functioning and cognitive development.
 The relational environment of the baby is a critical factor.

-Identification of possible relational difficulties in the perinatal period increases the likelihood of early support being provided to the mother-infant relationship.
-It also assists organisations to allocate scarce resources to those who most need them.
+Identification of possible relational difficulties in the perinatal period increases the likelihood of early support being provided to the mother-infant relationship and assists organisations to allocate scarce resources to those who most need them.
 The MLG translates the well-established knowledge of the importance of gaze in early relationship into evidence-based behaviours, validates what to date has been clinical intuition, and enables appropriate intervention.

 There is no scholarship attached to the project.